valentinpi/valentinpi.github.io/posts/soc/soc.md

 Searching multiple other strings game me some success though, since I found the `task_manager.ltx` file, where all the quests and their settings are saved.
 But without any obvious relation to my current save.
 So from there, there was no way to track down the related quest.

 I assumed AA mostly includes modified files from the mod, not all of the content in the game.

-To overcome this, I downloaded an [unpacker](https://www.moddb.com/games/stalker/downloads/stalker-extractor) for the .db*-archives in the root directory of the folder:
+Since we might need everything, I downloaded an [unpacker](https://www.moddb.com/games/stalker/downloads/stalker-extractor) for the .db*-archives in the root directory of the folder:

 ```
 gamedata.db0